Revenue System Strategy

 It should start with what the buyer needs to solve.

-Many companies build marketing around services, features, or internal priorities.
+Many companies build marketing around services, features, internal priorities, or whatever campaign they want to push next.

 But buyers respond to problems, outcomes, risks, and opportunities.